 At the heart of our CESMP is a fundamental commitment to curb GHG emissions and mitigate climate risk.
 These two aspects were the primary benefits considered in our action evaluation.
 Additionally, the voices of our community are pivotal to our planning process.
 Hence, we sought extensive input from our stakeholders.
-Both County government staff and community members provided feedback on co-benefit and feasibility criteria that are integral to our collective values.
-The key criteria identified by most stakeholders are detailed in Table 4.
+Both County staff and community members handpicked a set of co-benefit and feasibility criteria that are integral to our collective values.
+These key criteria are detailed in Table 4.